Kingston South End (Charlotte, North Carolina): History

 White Point Partners specializes in mixed use and adaptive reuse of multifamily, retail, and office properties.
-Its signature Charlotte project is Optimist Hall, a former gin mill that received a $60 million adaptive reuse to become a food hall and office space leased to Duke Energy.
+Its signature Charlotte project is Optimist Hall, a former gin mill that received a $60 million adaptive reuse renovation to become a food hall and office space leased to Duke Energy.
 This vision really fits this area of South End at E Kingston and South Blvd.
 Although Dilworth Artisan Station is not directly a part of the project it is also owned by White Point and is directly behind the project.
 It has been preserved since it fits with the project vision, it hosts many artists' studios, its two buildings date back to 1909 and 1950.
 The 4 parcels of land that make up Ascent South End's site contained a former restaurant, an abandoned convenience store, a single story Walgreen's, and a small 2 story former brewery.